Sloth-on-meth/discord-musicbot-vibecoded/README.md

 - `!skip` — Skip the current song.
 - `!stop` — Stop playback and disconnect the bot.
 - `!showqueue` — Display the current queue.
-- `!tittiestts [text]` — Interrupt playback with a TTS message and resume from where it left off.
+- `!tts [text]` — Speak a message in your chosen TTS voice in the voice channel (works any time, even if no music is playing).
+- `!ttsvoice [voice]` — Set or show your personal TTS voice.
+Use without arguments to see your current voice and all available options.
+- `!commands` — Show a pretty embed with all available commands and summaries.
+- `!help` — Show a beautiful embed with detailed explanations of all bot features and usage.

+## Per-User TTS Voices

+Every user can select their own OpenAI TTS voice using `!ttsvoice <voice>`.
+The bot will remember your choice for all future TTS.
+To see your current voice and all available voices, just use `!ttsvoice` with no arguments.

 ## Notes

 - Ensure the bot has permissions to connect and speak in voice channels.
-- You must be in a voice channel to use `!play`, `!tittiestts`, or `!stop`.
+- You must be in a voice channel to use music or TTS commands.
-- TTS playback uses OpenAI's `tts-1` model and `alloy` voice.
+- TTS playback uses OpenAI's `tts-1` model and supports all available voices.
+- All responses use beautiful, modern Discord embeds for a better experience.